-- An effective and responsive compliance management system that is planned, implemented, evaluated and improved (as needed) will allow a responsible entity, corporate director, wholesale scheme operator, IDPS operator or MDA provider to demonstrate its commitment to complying with its obligations under the Corporations Act and ASIC Act.
-This includes the broad compliance obligation applicable to all AFS licensees, as well as compliance obligations specific to the fund operator and the particular AFS licence they hold. - RG 132.36 The international standard for compliance management systems regards 'compliance' as 'an outcome of an organisation meeting its obligations': see AS ISO 19600:2015.
-This standard is based on the principles of good governance, proportionality, transparency and sustainability.
+- RG 132.35 An effective and responsive compliance management system that is planned, implemented, evaluated and improved (as needed) will allow a responsible entity, corporate director, wholesale scheme operator, IDPS operator or MDA provider to demonstrate its commitment to complying with its obligations under the Corporations Act and ASIC Act.
+This includes the broad compliance obligation applicable to all AFS licensees, as well as compliance obligations specific to the fund operator and the particular AFS licence they hold. - RG 132.36 The international standard for compliance management systems regards 'compliance' as 'an outcome of an organisation meeting its obligations': see AS ISO 37301:2023.
+This standard is based on the principles of good governance, proportionality, integrity, transparency, accountability and sustainability.
 The standard does not prescribe the particular arrangements that must be established, but rather provides guidance on the key considerations that should be addressed in developing a compliance management system.